Skip to content Skip to main menu

 Our Approach

-As such, the project delivered a comprehensive programme of roofing, mechanical, and associated refurbishment works, including:
+As such, the project required a comprehensive programme of roofing, mechanical, and associated refurbishment works, including:

 • Strip and renewal of mastic asphalt roofing across ten roof areas of varying size and configuration